-Based near Ely, Cambridgeshire is owned and run by Sian Ryan, the training and behaviour expert from BBC2’s Me and My Dog, and is the product of many years of practical experience and academic qualifications so you can be sure that our puppy and dog classes are not only fun, but are based on up to date knowledge and sound practical skills.
+Based near Ely, Cambridgeshire Developing Dogs Activity Meadows are co-owned and run by Sian Ryan, the training and behaviour expert from BBC2’s Me and My Dog, and are the product of many years of practical experience backed up by academic qualifications in dog behaviour and training so you can be sure that our fields are designed to provide you and your dogs with the best place to enjoy your walks together.

-The team at Developing Dogs also includes the resident dogs, Riley, Cooper, Woody and Buzz.
+The most important team at Developing Dogs Activity Meadows are the resident dogs, Riley, Cooper, Woody and Buzz.

-Buzz, rehomed via Greyhound Gap with 9 homes before he came to Sian at a year old, is number one training partner and loves to try all the new things Sian comes up with.
+Buzz was rehomed via Greyhound Gap with 9 homes before he came to us at a year old.
+He is number one training partner and loves to try all the new things Sian comes up with.

-We look forward to welcoming you to Developing Dogs.
-You can read more about Sian, the centre, and her dogs on the Developing Dogs Blog.
+We look forward to welcoming you to Developing Dogs Activity Meadows